kennethd/backstage-difference/README.md

 any particular db's featureset.
 It also allowed me to re-use some code I had lying around from a personal project.

-## Architecture

-For anything less trivial, I would usually separate a pip-installable python library of the implementation from the web and service front-end; in this case I felt it was too much effort and abstraction for the purpose of the assignment.
-Please imagine the `differencesvc.py` module and test suite might mature into a separate library implementation.

 ## Setup

 For rapid prototyping and deployment I generally re-use a few simple Makefile recipies, and I have done so here.
-At the very least it provides a reference implementation of the preferred command for running unit tests, and managing extra-python package dependencies.
+At the very least it provides a reference implementation of the preferred command for running unit tests, and managing extra-python package dependencies, etc...
 The included version assumes a Debian-based system for package dependencies.

 To ensure all system dependencies and virtualenv Python dependencies are